USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 Exceed: Redesign based on >3 reused components (1 Logical View, >1 Process View, >1 ADR)

 }

+## Reused components:
+* 1) Plotly as Python Open Source Graph Library
+* 2) Exchangerate.host for exchange & crypto rates
+* 3) MySQL as free open source database
+* 4) Kivy as GUI component

+### 1) ADR for Graph visualization

+* What did you decide?
+    Plotly as Python Open Source Graph Library

+* What is the problem you are trying to solve?
+    How can be data visualized in GUI?

+* Which alternative options did you consider?
+    List at least 3 options:

+  * mpld3 - Python library
+  * Bokeh - Python library
+  * Plotly - Python library

+* Which one did you choose?
+    Plotly

+* What is the main reason for that?
+  #### Advantages:
+  * No fees
+  * Experience
+  * Extensive range for chart types (for future plans)

+### 2) ADR for Exchange rate

+* What did you decide?
+    Exchangerate.host for exchange & crypto rates

+* What is the problem you are trying to solve?
+    How can be converted the currency?

+* Which alternative options did you consider?
+    List at least 3 options:

+  * www.exchangerate.host
+  * www.exchangerate-api.com
+  * www.openexchangerates.org

+* Which one did you choose?
+    Exchangerate.host

+* What is the main reason for that?
+  #### Advantages:
+  * Free
+  * Python friendly

+### 3) ADR for Database

+* What did you decide?
+    MySQL as free open source database

+* What is the problem you are trying to solve?
+    Where can I store the data?

+* Which alternative options did you consider?
+    List at least 3 options
+  * MySQL in Cloud
+  * PostgreSQL in Cloud
+  * MySQL no cloud

+* Which one did you choose?
+    MySQL in Cloud

+  #### Advantages:
+  * Free open source
+  * Good match with Python - Easy use to connect with Python - driver "MySQL Connector"
+  * Data security
+  * Scalability
+  * High performance

+  #### Disdvantages:
+  * Impedance mismatch between object-oriented and the relational world.
+  * Slower performance due to joins.

+### 4) ADR for User Interface

+* What did you decide?
+    Kivy as GUI component

+* What is the problem you are trying to solve?
+    How can be seen the application?

+* Which alternative options did you consider?
+    List at least 3 options:

+  * PyQt5
+  * Tkinter
+  * Kivy

+* Which one did you choose?
+    Kivy

+* What is the main reason for that?
+  #### Advantages:
+  * Experience
+  * Free
+  * Cross-platform (for future plans)
+  * Python framework

 # Ex - Interface/API Specification